4 Ways to Check String Equality in Bash String Comparison

 Conclusion

-In conclusion, in this article we have seen different techniques comparing bash strings and how to check if the two strings are equal,.We have used the test and [commands, as well as the [[ keyword.
-We also explore the way to carry out these equality string comparisons in one single line by using the logical && and || operators.
+In conclusion, in this article, we have explored different Bash string comparison techniques and how to check if two strings are equal.
+We have used the test and [ commands, as well as the [[ keyword.
+We also explored how to perform these equality string comparisons in a single line using the logical && and || operators.

 Tags